Data ethics: 5 golden principles for responsible AI

 Types of ethics

 Ethics can be both descriptive and prescriptive.
-In the descriptive form, personal judgement is left out of the picture.
-We’re only describing codes of ethics, such as society saying that murder is wrong, because the law says so.
+In the descriptive form, personal judgment is left out of the picture.
+We’re only describing codes of ethics, such as society saying that murder is wrong because the law says so.
 Prescriptive ethics means prescribing your own ethics for others to abide by.

 Ethics in practice: applied ethics